Tips To Improve Your English

 These listening resources will also help with your reading practice when you use the transcripts available.

 5. Speak English!

-Of course, there’s so much to remember – the right vocabulary, the correct verb tense, the right word order, good pronunciation – there’s a lot to get your head around.
-But there’s really nothing for it – whatever your level, practice really is the only answer.
+Of course, there’s so much to remember – nut there’s really nothing for it – whatever your level, practice is the only answer.

 Don’t worry, you will make mistakes but we really do learn from our mistakes.

 You can get apps or subscribe to email lists to receive a word per day.
 My tip though is to learn a word that is actually useful to you in your own life; that way you’ll learn it, use it and remember it.

 Get into the habit of looking up a new word every morning and try to use it that day, and repeat the word to yourself at certain times throughout the day – you can even set an alarms so you don’t forget to practice!

 Put sticky labels on everything around your home or office with the word of the item written in English.
 This is also great for learning English spelling, which we all know is a nightmare.

 When you learn a new word, note down all it’s different forms in the various words classes i.e noun, verb, adjective, adverb etc.as well as any related words, for example: